HellperKK/java-error-manager/README.md

 }
 ```

-As you can see, this has some problems, like the fact that I hav to cast elem to Integer each time
+As you can see, this has some problems, like the fact that I hav
+to cast elem to Integer each time

+## Should I use it ?
+In most cases, probably not.
+I you can quickly fix you problem
+when your application crashes, then you shouldn't.
+If your
+application is critical, well you shouldn't either, but you may want to
+take a look at it.